ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 | KEEP client.geo.country_iso_code, user_agent.full, @timestamp.min, @timestamp.max
 ```

 Fabulous!
+Now we can see every User Agent we encounter, when we first encountered it, and in what region it was first seen.

-Say you also wanted to know when a given User Agent was released?
+Say you also wanted to know when a given User Agent was released by the developer?

 We could try to maintain our own User Agent lookup table and use ES|QL `LOOKUP JOIN`s to match browser versions to release dates: